docker/docs/desktop/troubleshoot/topics.md

 ![Hyper-V on Windows features](../images/hyperv-enabled.png){:width="600px"}

-Docker Desktop requires Hyper-V as well as the Hyper-V Module for Windows Powershell to be installed and enabled.
+Docker Desktop requires Hyper-V as well as the Hyper-V Module for Windows PowerShell to be installed and enabled.
 The Docker Desktop installer enables it for you.

 Docker Desktop also needs two CPU hardware features to use Hyper-V: Virtualization and Second Level Address Translation (SLAT), which is also called Rapid Virtualization Indexing (RVI).
 On some systems, Virtualization must be enabled in the BIOS.
 The steps required are vendor-specific, but typically the BIOS option is called `Virtualization Technology (VTx)` or something similar.
 Run the command `systeminfo` to check all required Hyper-V features.
 See [Pre-requisites for Hyper-V on Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/hyper-v-requirements){:target="_blank" rel="noopener" class="_"} for more details.